You know, she said as she looked across the table at me, you’re not as funny as you think you are.

 I think I’m both hilarious and horribly banal, predictable and recycled.

 As deflated as it is, I imagine this ambivalent assessment is the honest answer upon which most of us must eventually land.
-After all, who doesn’t crack themselves up one moment ((Earlier today I found myself thinking the following: If my friend Breck married a guy named Russell we’d call them Brussell, in the style of Brad + Angelina = Brangelina; and if later Brussell adopted a baby we’d call it The Brussell Sprout.
-Yes, I really did think it was funny.)) only to find themselves utterly tedious in the next? ((If I recall Freud had a term for this conundrum, but for the life of me I can’t remember it.
+After all, who doesn’t crack themselves up one moment Earlier today I found myself thinking the following: If my friend Breck married a guy named Russell we’d call them Brussell, in the style of Brad + Angelina = Brangelina; and if later Brussell … Continue reading only to find themselves utterly tedious in the next?
+If I recall Freud had a term for this conundrum, but for the life of me I can’t remember it.
 Most likely it was a long, tangled mouthful that ran-on like an undamned river.
-Freud did write about humor, but, with an eye toward both candor and practical impact, it’s important to recall that of all the Jews who invented comedy, Uncle Siggy was never at the vanguard.))
+Freud did write … Continue reading

 I’m not honestly bothered that this person didn’t find my wine analysis funny, which is really all she was saying.
 After all, it is unreasonable to expect others to be as attuned to the comedic as I am.
 If they can’t realize the flash in the pan, I can’t begrudge them for not claiming the gold.